intari/Recoll-Full-Text-Search-For-Calibre/README.md

 6. before use the the plugin for the first time, make sure the paths for the plugin are set right (check out plugins preferences for do so)
 7. Make create a database for recoll using the button in the plugin (can take a lot of time for the first time)
 8. Thats it

+9. If you want to see indexing progress - copy plugin's conf to main recall install and use it's GUI app for indexing.

+#Changes since 1.0.2
+##1.0.3
+- Now it's also possible to search for Russian words (or other non-ASCII)
+- default example config fix

 #Changes since 1.0.0
 ##1.0.2